OUR STORY

 Seema Sanghavi Founder Cooks Who Feed

-I never set out to create a company.
-I set out to create a movement that would empower foodies everywhere to fight hunger in the most socially responsible way possible.
+I never set out to create a kitchen linen company.
+I set out to find a way to empower foodies everywhere to fight hunger in the most socially responsible way possible.